Home Donate New Search Gallery How-To Books Links Workshops About Contact

 If you use the included hood, there is some blockage of the lower right.

-If you use a 39mm -> 58mm step-up ring to use larger and stacked filters, you'll lose a good chunk of the corner of your finder, about equivalnt to the corner of where a frame for a 65mm lens would go.
+If you use a 39mm -> 58mm step-up ring to use larger and stacked filters, you'll lose a good chunk of the corner of your finder, about equivalent to the corner of where a frame for a 65mm lens would go.

-Leica has this problem because today's M7 still puts the lens and viewfinder in the same place as 1954's original M3.
+LEICA has this problem because today's M7 still puts the lens and viewfinder in the same place as 1954's original M3.
 The M3 came out before 28mm lenses were popular and before any camera's viewfinder could handle what were the "ultrawide" lenses of the 1950s.
 In the early 1950s, crazy people who used such wide lenses had to use external shoe-mounted finders.

 Ergonomics